jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 But it's all bullshit.

 Despite Left/Right yelling matches, neither ideology is your enemy.
 Because neither is your hero.
 Both only care to send you one-way messages to tune-in, protest, or donate.
 Like a bad friend, Left/Right partisans only want your attention and money.
-Idealogues think you're a bystander; an extra in your own life.
+Both sides think you're a bystander, an extra in your own life.

 Galileo, George Washington, and Luke Skywalker reached for the power of new technology.
 So, why shouldn't you?
 Even more important, why shouldn't the middle-class?
 Isn't our healthcare, infrastructure, and especially our pandemic preparation, worthy of upgrades?